daniel-deptula/tech-sbus-mqtt/README.md

 - L-X WiFi - central controller
 - R-12S - wired room regulator with air temperature sensor, humidity sensor and a connector for floor temperature NTC sensor
 - CH341 RS485 to USB converter
+- Waveshare RS485 CAN HAT for Raspberry Pi

 # TO DO
 - RS485 publishing (for example changing target temperatures)